open-contracting/deploy/docs/develop/update/redmine.rst

 This will deploy each ``plugin`` sourced in ``salt/private/files/redmine-plugins/``.

-Install Dependancies
+Install dependencies
 --------------------

-The following commands install Redmine dependancies and database structure changes.
+The following commands install Redmine dependencies and database structure changes.
 These commands need running whenever Redmine and it's plugins are updated.

 #.
 Connect to the server as the ``root`` user, for example: